jfrancis42/spot-lisp/README.md

 deltas, but I need this to work **right now**, so I'm cutting corners.
 I'll fix it later, I promise.

+You can also save this program as a compiled binary by calling (make-executable).
+This calls save-lisp-and-die, which requires that no other threads are running (ie, it'll fail if you've already called (start-spot) or you're running this code under slime).
+The compiled binary, called "spots" will be run with the parameters specified in the code, and will read the maximum amount of data available via the Spot API, then dump that to a file with the time and date of the newest spot location as a file name.

 I'm also planning to add the ability to read the creds from a file, and the ability to run this from cron, where it just grabs the latest data and appends any deltas (ie, new spots) to a running log file.